- Bitcoin Cycle Review – Don’t Invest In This Scam (See How It Really Works) - October 2, 2020

 But I know what you’re probably thinking – how does it really work?
 And if it’s free then how can it possibly scam you?
 And what about if you’ve already joined, what should you do to protect yourself?

 So keep on reading because that’s exactly what I’m going to explain next…

 How Does Tap2Cash Work?

-Basically Tap2Cash doesn’t work – the whole thing has just been built up on lies & deceit & despite what it claims, none of the members that join it will ever actually find themselves getting paid.
+Basically Tap2Cash doesn’t work – the whole thing has just been built upon lies & deceit & despite what it claims, none of the members that join it will ever actually find themselves getting paid.

-Instead they’ll just be wasting their time & putting themselves at risk of falling victim to a pretty dangerous scam.
+Instead, they’ll just be wasting their time & putting themselves at risk of falling victim to a pretty dangerous scam.

 You see in short, Tap2Cash is actually what’s known as a viral data-harvesting scam.
-This means that they’re set out to steal people’s data but they’re also set out to trick people into unknowingly luring others into their scam as well.
+This means that they’re set out to steal people’s data but they’ve also set out to trick people into unknowingly luring others into their scam as well.